The No Kerosene Tour occurred during March, April & May 2023.

 There also seemed to be a practice of ‘raking’ the frozen ground & of spreading slightly larger grit than in Norway.
 It was also mixed with salt.
 The temperatures were too low for the salt to be effective – but later in the journey, further south, when the temperatures became slightly higher, they had impact.

-The history of Finland – an Archduchy in Sweden until the end of the C18th and then a similar relationship within Russia has created some very distinctive features.
+Finland: it was part of Sweden until 1809 and then became a The Grand Duchy of Finland – part of Imperial Russia.
 The railway system was Russian – and has a different (wider) gauge to most other countries.
 Memorials to modern events also reflect its differing history.

 Throughout Finland the railways provide the principle means of moving the vast quantities of timber produced.

-Many trains are ‘double-deck’ and have an quiet zone area called ‘extra’.
+Many trains are ‘double-deck’ and have a quiet zone area called ‘extra’.
 Despite the impression given in this picture they were very busy – and we needed to make reservations.
-As there are no ticket offices at stations booking seats was either made online or by phone – to the English speaking staff.
+As there are no ticket offices at stations, booking seats was either made online or by phone – to the English speaking staff.

 We arrived at Oulu at nightfall.